-This lawyer was disciplined by a state licensing authority.
+This lawyer was disciplined by a state licensing authority in 2014.

 Public reprimand means an attorney did something wrong but may still practice law.
 The State gives the lawyer a public reprimand in hopes that he or she will not repeat the behavior.
 Details of the infraction are made part of the public record.